Legislative violence: 27 May 1976

 In the aftermath of a rancorous debate with Labour MPs over the Aircraft and Shipbuilding Industries Bill, Conservative Michael Heseltine was enraged by a group who began singing The Red Flag.
-He seized the chamber's ceremonial mace and brandished it over his head, but was restrained by Jim Prior, and after his departure legislative action was suspended for the day.
+He seized the chamber's ceremonial mace and brandished it over his head but was restrained by Jim Prior, and after his departure, legislative action was suspended for the day.

 19 October 2022

 During opposition day, the Labour Party tabled a motion to ban fracking across the United Kingdom.
-A ban on fracking had been a key promise of the Conservative Party's winning 2019 general election manifesto under former leader Boris Johnson, and many Conservative MP's and voters were vocally opposed to fracking.
-However Prime Minister Liz Truss, who had recently been elected party leader by the Conservative Party membership with very little support from MP's, personally supported fracking and instructed MP's to vote against the proposal, claiming that the vote was a motion of confidence in the government and threatening that any Conservative MP who supported the ban would have the whip withdrawn (i.e. be expelled from the Parliamentary party and sit as an independent).
-Minutes prior to the vote taking place, the Minister of State for Climate Graham Stuart announced that it was not a vote of confidence and he would support the ban.
-This led to chaos among Conservative MP's, and party whips are alleged to have physically manhandled MP's towards the "No" voting lobby, in one of the few examples of violence between members of the same party.
-The motion was defeated but forty Conservative MP's abstained from the vote.
-Liz Truss resigned as leader of the Conservative Party the following day, and was replaced as Prime Minister on the 25th October 2022 by former Chancellor Rishi Sunak, after the shortest tenure in British political history.
-Sunak quickly reinstituted the government moratorium on fracking, despite having previously voiced support for the practice.
+A ban on fracking had been a key promise of the Conservative Party's winning 2019 general election manifesto under former leader Boris Johnson, and many Conservative MPs and voters were vocally opposed to fracking.
+However, Prime Minister Liz Truss, who had recently been elected party leader by the Conservative Party membership with only a minority of support from MPs, personally supported fracking and instructed MPs to vote against the proposal, claiming that the vote was a motion of confidence in the government and threatening that any Conservative MP who supported the ban would have the whip withdrawn (i.e., be expelled from the Parliamentary party and sit as an independent).
+Minutes before the vote took place, the Minister of State for Climate Graham Stuart announced that it was not a vote of confidence and he would support the ban.
+This led to chaos among Conservative MPs, and party whips are alleged to have physically manhandled MPs towards the "No" voting lobby, in one of the few examples of violence between members of the same party.
+The motion was defeated, but forty Conservative MPs abstained from the vote.
+Liz Truss resigned as leader of the Conservative Party the following day and was replaced as prime minister on 25 October 2022 by former Chancellor Rishi Sunak, after the shortest tenure in British political history.
+Sunak quickly reinstituted the government moratorium on fracking despite having previously voiced support for the practice.